I will succeed because I shall develop in series of incremental steps, building up complexity as I gain experience and fame!

 Since each stage shall result in a complete, playable game, there is no such thing as failing to reach the goal.

-Using dirty hacks to lift common source port limitations, with renderer fully optimized for modern GPUs (and by modern I mean GeForce 6xxx, Radeon 9500, Raspberry Pi and other mighty midgets) - GZDoom can support Vulkan all it likes, there are fundamental limitations that necessitate on-the-fly portal-like processing of map geometry that put a really big stick in the wheels of scaling.
+Using dirty hacks to lift common source port limitations, with renderer fully optimized for modern GPUs (and by modern I mean GeForce 6xxx, Radeon 2600 XT, Raspberry Pi and other mighty midgets) - GZDoom can support Vulkan all it likes, there are fundamental limitations that necessitate on-the-fly portal-like processing of map geometry that put a really big stick in the wheels of scaling.

 This clever Cheb knows a way around, though.